 Financial Assistance & Enrolling as a Patient

 Clinica Family Health is here to provide the care you and your family needs.
 No matter your ability to pay.
 That’s because we are a Federally Qualified Health Center (FQHC).
-We accept most insurance, Medicare, Medicaid, CHP+ and the Colorado Indigent Care Program (CICP).
+We accept most insurance, Medicare, Medicaid, and CHP+.
 Clinica Family Health will help you apply for sate and federal financial assistance programs to help pay for your health care.
 We also offer our own discount program based on income and family size for those who do not have other coverage options.
 Because your financial situation can change, we require patients to update their financial assistance eligibility every year.

 Already Have Health Coverage?

-If you have health insurance, Medicare, Medicaid, CHP+ or CICP you may enroll by phone when you make an appointment for your first medical visit.
+If you have health insurance, Medicare, Medicaid, or CHP+ you may enroll by phone when you make an appointment for your first medical visit.
 New patients, please call to Schedule an Appointment: 303-650-4460.
 Existing patients can Click Here to use our self-scheduling tool.

 No Health Coverage?
 No Problem!

 Our Enrollment Specialists will help you apply for affordable health care coverage.
 We want to make sure you get all of the financial assistance you can.
 The first step is for you to meet in person with an Enrollment Specialist.
 They will help determine what programs you may qualify for, such as Medicaid, CHP+ or our discount program.